lucaong/lucaongaro.eu/source/blog/2018-07-31-delayed-jobs-with-rails-and-rabbitmq.html.markdown

 when speaking about technologies, are
 [always contextual](/blog/2017/11/13/on-software-engineering-and-trade-offs.html),
 so be skeptical of anyone saying "if you don't use X, you're doing it wrong").
-Sneakers offers a nice adapter to use RabbitMQ as a backend for `ActiveJob` in Ruby on Rails, but unfortunately it does not implement delayed jobs out of the box.
+Sneakers offers a nice adapter to use RabbitMQ as an `ActiveJob` backend in Ruby on Rails.
+Unfortunately, it does not implement delayed jobs out of the box.

-Luckily, this feature is easy to implement, as shown in this post.
-With a little more effort, one can also implement support for the `wait_until: <point in time>` option, which is left as an excercise to the reader :)
+Luckily, with the help of a nice semi-official plugin, this feature is easy to implement, as shown in this post.